jhackGC/tech-docs-2/Javascript/Core/Functions.md

 }
 ```

 Functions are one of the most important concepts in programming.
 They help you write cleaner, more organized, and more maintainable code.
-Master functions, and you'll be well on your way to becoming a proficient programmer!